Hambletonian Stakes

 The Hambletonian Stakes is a major American harness race for three-year-old trotting horses, named in honor of Hambletonian 10, a foundation sire of the Standardbred horse breed, also known as the "Father of the American Trotter."
+It is part of the Triple Crown of Harness Racing for Trotters and typically run on the first Saturday in August.

-The first in the Triple Crown of Harness Racing for Trotters, the Hambletonian is currently held at the Meadowlands Racetrack in East Rutherford, New Jersey, on the first Saturday in August.
+As of 2027, the Hambletonian will be held at Hoosier Park in Anderson, Indiana.
+It was previously held at the Meadowlands Racetrack in East Rutherford, New Jersey, from 1981 to 2026.

 Sites

 The Hambletonian first took place at the New York State Fair in Syracuse in 1926.
 The race switched from Syracuse to Lexington, Kentucky for the 1927 and 1929 races, however, because of rainouts.
 Starting in 1930, Good Time Park in Goshen, New York hosted the race until 1956 with the exception of 1943.
 That year, The Hambletonian was raced at Empire City Race Track, which became Yonkers Raceway in 1950, because of wartime gas rationing.
 The Du Quoin State Fair in Du Quoin, Illinois gained the rights to host the race in 1957 and held on to it until 1980.
-Since 1981, the race has been at the Meadowlands Racetrack in East Rutherford, New Jersey.
+From 1981 until 2026, the race was held at the Meadowlands Racetrack in East Rutherford, New Jersey.

+Following the 2026 Hambletonian, the Hambletonian Society voted to move the race to Hoosier Park in Indiana for three years beginning in 2027.
+This came after their contract with the Meadowlands expired, and the New Jersey track declined to exercise its exclusive right to renewal.
+John Campbell, a retired harness racing driver who has won the Hambletonian a record six times and served as president and CEO of the Hambletonian Society at the time of the announcement, said that "no decision regarding the Hambletonian is taken lightly," but that the board accepted a proposal from Hoosier Park and standardbred interests in Indiana "that will only guarantee continued opportunity and growth for the Hambletonian and the sport."